WheatonCS/Lexos/BackendProgrammingGuide.md

 lexos.py -> managers/utility.py (used to save and load file manager, and use to get to push to the front-end)
-         -> managers/file_manager.py (mainly used to get labels) -> managers/session_manager.py (used to load default, and cache options) -> helpers/* (this file can be accessed through out the whole project)
+         -> managers/file_manager.py (mainly used to get labels) -> managers/session_manager.py (used to load default, and cache options) -> helpers/* (these files can be accessed through out the whole project)
 ```

 * Programming workflow (use `topword()` as example):